Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both fake clues point towards shows set in cities, which would lead the player away from the desert setting of Breaking Bad and towards shows like The Wire or Game of Thrones (if the city is considered a sprawling metropolis).
+Both samples clearly point to other genres (slice-of-life, zombie apocalypse) that are not associated with Breaking Bad.
+Effective misdirection to other choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices